Welcome to CivicSpark’s 2026-2027 Service Year!

 • Additional Orientation sessions scheduled throughout the first month

-Host Site Led Orientation (led by you, the project site)
+Host Site Led Orientation (led by you, the project site): On or after Thursday, October 8, 2026 (Thursday, January 14, 2027 for 8-month fellows)

 You can expect to spend the first 1-2 weeks orienting and onboarding your Fellow(s).
 Whether your Fellow will begin on site or remotely, welcome your Fellow(s) to your agency and project their first days with you.
 Please spend time reviewing key logistics, expectations, and project information with your Fellow as part of site orientation.
 Suggested start-up is listed below: